Angeles County Sheriff's Department |

 which was likely a U-Haul.

-North Miami, FL: Pricey electronic toys stolen from hobby store, valued at over
+North Miami, FL: Pricey electronic toys stolen from hobby store,

 Employees at a South Florida business are reeling after, they said, several men